toddbranch/ECE382/labs/lab3/index.md

 ```
 ### Configure the Nokia1202 display
 The following code configures the Nokia 1202 display to display pixels.
 The code consists of two main areas.
 The first section holds the reset line low and then high for a specific length of time.
 You will measure the duration of the reset pulse later in the lab. <br> <br>
 The second section sends a sequence of commands to the Nokia 1202 display.
-Your task is to use the the information on page 42 (and beyond) of the STE2007 technical document to decode the sybolic constants moved into register R13 on the lines marked with "DECODE HERE".
+Your task is to use the the information on page 42 (and beyond) of the STE2007 technical document to decode the symbolic constants moved into register R13 on the lines marked with "DECODE HERE".

 ```
 ;-------------------------------------------------------------------------------